 [Applicant Name] demonstrated a strong aptitude for complex problem-solving, consistently ranking in the top 5% of the class.
 Their thesis on predictive modeling was not only innovative but also earned them accolades at our university's research symposium.
 Beyond academics, they showcased leadership skills by mentoring junior students and collaborating on interdisciplinary projects.

-Given their academic rigor, passion for data science, and commitment to excellence, I am confident [Applicant Name] will thrive in your program.
-Please feel free to contact me at [email] or [phone] if further information is required.
+With their dedication and commitment to excellence, I am confident [Applicant Name] will thrive in your program.
+Please don’t hesitate to contact me at [email] or [phone] should you need any additional information

 Sincerely,